-Focusing on air quality, specifically addressing aerosol SLCFs, by introducing best available technology reducing PM2.5, SO2, NOx in most Asian countries within the 2030-2050 time frame (a strategy that has indeed shown reduction in PM2.5 exposure in China) comes, in many regions, short of national regulatory PM2.5 concentration standards (often set at 35 µg m-3 for annual mean) (UNEP, 2019).
-Similarly, global studies (Rafaj et al., 2018; Amann et al., 2020) shows that strengthening current air quality policies, addressing primarily aerosols and their precursors, will not allow to achieve WHO air quality guidelines (annual average concentration of PM2.5 below 10 µg m-3) in many regions.
+Focusing on air quality, specifically addressing aerosol SLCFs, by introducing the best available technology reducing PM2.5, SO2 and NOx in most Asian countries within the 2030–2050 time frame (a strategy that has indeed shown reduction in PM2.5 exposure in China) comes, in many regions, short of national regulatory PM2.5 concentration standards (often set at 35 µg m–3 for annual mean; UNEP, 2019).
+Similarly, global studies (Rafaj et al., 2018; Amann et al., 2020) show that strengthening current air-quality policies, addressing primarily aerosols and their precursors, will not allow to achieve WHO air quality guidelines (annual average concentration of PM2.5 below 10 µg m–3) in many regions.

-A multi-model study (four ESMs and six CTMs) found a consistent response to removal of SO2 emissions that resulted in a global mean surface temperature increase of 0.69°C (0.4-0.84°C), while mixed results for a global BC-focused deep SLCF reduction, excluding SO2 and CH4 mitigation which remain like in the baseline (see ECLIPSE in Figure 6.18), concluding about -0.022°C temperature reduction for the decade 2041-2050; this is derived from their estimate that mitigation of the non-CH4 species contributed only about 10% of the global temperature reduction for the strategy where also CH4 mitigation was included (-0.22°C ± 0.07°C) (Stohl et al., 2015).
-These results are consistent with studies analysing similar strategies using emulators (Smith and Mizrahi, 2013; e.g., Rogelj et al., 2014b).
-Stohl et al. (2015) analysed also the impact of BC-focused mitigation on air quality, estimating large scale regional reduction in PM2.5 mean concentration from about 2% in Europe to 20% over India for the decade 2041-2050.
+A multi-model study (four ESMs and six CTMs) found a consistent response to the removal of SO2 emissions that resulted in a global mean surface temperature increase of 0.69°C (0.4°C –0.84°C), while mixed results for a global BC-focused deep SLCF reduction, excluding SO2 and CH4 mitigation which remain like in the baseline (see ECLIPSE in Figure 6.18), concluding about –0.022°C temperature reduction for the decade 2041–2050; this is derived from their estimate that mitigation of the non-CH4 species contributed only about 10% of the global temperature reduction for the strategy where CH4 mitigation was also included (–0.22°C ± 0.07°C; Stohl et al., 2015).
+These results are consistent with studies analysing similar strategies using emulators (e.g., Smith and Mizrahi, 2013; Rogelj et al., 2014b).
+Stohl et al. (2015) also analysed the impact of BC-focused mitigation on air quality, estimating large-scale regional reduction in PM2.5 mean concentration from about 2% in Europe to 20% over India for the decade 2041–2050.

-Local response to global reduction can be higher than the global temperature response in particular for regions subjected to rapid changes.
-Hence, mitigation of rapid warming in the Arctic has been subject to increasing number of studies (Sand et al., 2013a, 2016; Jiao et al., 2014; AMAP, 2015b, 2015a; Mahmood et al., 2016; Christensen et al., 2019).
-Considering maximum technical mitigation potential for CH4 globally and an idealized strategy reducing key global anthropogenic sources of BC (about 80% reduction by 2030 and sustained thereafter) and precursors of O3 was estimated to jointly bring a reduction of Arctic warming, averaged over the 2041-2050 period, between 0.2 and 0.6°C (AMAP, 2015a; Sand et al., 2016).
-Stohl et al. (2015) have estimated that a global SLCF mitigation strategy (excluding further reduction of SO2) would lead to about twice as high temperature reduction (-0.44°C (-0.39 to -0.49°C)) in the Arctic than the global response to such mitigation.
+Local response to global reduction can be higher than the global temperature response, particularly for regions subjected to rapid changes.
+Hence, mitigation of rapid warming in the Arctic has been subject to an increasing number of studies (Sand et al., 2013b, 2016; Jiao et al., 2014; AMAP, 2015a, b; Mahmood et al., 2016; Christensen et al., 2019).
+Considering maximum technical mitigation potential for CH4 globally and an idealized strategy reducing key global anthropogenic sources of BC (about 80% reduction by 2030 and sustained thereafter) and precursors of O3 was estimated to jointly bring a reduction of Arctic warming, averaged over the 2041–2050 period, between 0.2°C and 0.6°C (AMAP, 2015a; Sand et al., 2016).
+Stohl et al. (2015) have estimated that a global SLCF mitigation strategy (excluding further reduction of SO2) would lead to about twice as high a temperature reduction (–0.44 [–0.39 to –0.49] °C) in the Arctic than the global response to such mitigation.